Flying-Toast/swift-sucks/README.md

 `error: use of unresolved identifier 'sendMissileAlertTest()'.
 Did you mean 'sendATotallyRealDefinitelyNotADrillActualMissileAlert()'?`

 Also, whats up with all the errors printing twice?
-How is that helpful?
+How is that helping anything?